tapptitude/TTSnailPageControl/README.md

 ## Usage

-1. Create an `TTSnailPageControl` either from code using the interface builder.
+1. Create a `TTSnailPageControl` instance either from code or using the interface builder.

 2. Set the `scrollView` property